 Other parks in Africa which harbour the Mountain gorillas include the Virunga National Park in the Democratic Republic of Congo.
 As of September 2016, there are 8 habituated gorilla groups open to tourists interested in Congo gorilla safaris.
 The groups are Kabirizi, Humba, Rugendo, Mapuwa, Lulengo, Munyaga, Nyakamwe, and Bageni.
 Each group has got a unique story to tell.

 - Read more about Gorilla Families in Virunga National Park Congo

-Volcanoes National Park in Rwanda, 11 habituated gorilla families, however, only 10 are open for Rwanda gorilla tours.
-Umubano Gorilla Family, Amahoro Gorilla Family, Susa A Gorilla Family, Susa B (Karisimbi) gorilla family, Sabyinyo Gorilla Family, Kwitonda Gorilla Family, Ugenda Gorilla Family, Bwenge Gorilla Family, Agashya Gorilla Family, Hirwa Gorilla Family, Titus Gorilla Family.
+Volcanoes National Park is blessed with 11 habituated gorilla families but only 10 are open for Rwanda gorilla safaris and these include Umubano Gorilla Family, Amahoro Gorilla Family, Susa A Gorilla Family, Susa B (Karisimbi) gorilla family, Sabyinyo Gorilla Family, Kwitonda Gorilla Family, Ugenda Gorilla Family, Bwenge Gorilla Family, Agashya Gorilla Family, Hirwa Gorilla Family, Titus Gorilla Family.

 Most Bought Gorilla Packages